 Innovation relates to many more aspects than just technology.
-Economic systems, financial systems, behavioral systems, or anything else that attempts to capture evolution will need to be mapped to the evolution of evolution as described above.
+Economic systems, financial systems, behavioral systems, or anything else that attempts to capture evolution will need to be mapped to evolution as described above.

-The challenge is not in the merit of the theory (since the theory itself is a derivative to nature), but in the execution of the theory, that yields more effective results in driving a renewable economy of prosperity and happiness for a growing number of participants.
+The challenge is not in the merit of the theory (since the theory itself is a derivative to nature), but in the theory’s execution, that yields more effective results in driving a renewable economy of prosperity and happiness for a growing number of participants.

 So, here are a few top-of-mind examples of upstream and downstream innovation and states:

-- The original iPhone (iPhone 1) was upstream innovation created by Steve Jobs was a fundamental departure from what previous “smart” phones used to do.
-Not in its ability to place “smarter” phone calls to contacts in its address book (downstream), but to serve the needs of a green field of consumers (upstream) who wanted a multipurpose media device (camera, music, video, photos, internet, email) that happens to also make calls.
-The subsequent versions of the iPhone (now an iPhone 5) are downstream innovations from that unique original conception.
+- The original iPhone (iPhone 1) upstream innovation created by Steve Jobs was a fundamental departure from previous “smart” phones.
+Not in its ability to place “smarter” phone calls to contacts in its address book (downstream), but to serve the needs of a green field of consumers (upstream) who wanted a multipurpose media device (camera, music, video, photos, internet, email) that also happens to make calls.
+The subsequent iPhone versions (now an iPhone 5) are downstream innovations from that unique original conception.
 And Apple has yet to prove that without Jobs, it can continue to deliver upstream innovation.

-- Our financial system (that rules the world) that find its origin from the French, then popularized by the Dutch in the 1600s, later adopted by the U.S. as the foundation for our financial exchanges as upstream innovation, has under decennia of laissez-faire evolution (downstream) abused the guiding free-market principles of its inventors.
-Those financial systems are now ballooning our economy out of control with a stunning size of eleven times the size (and power) of production.
-Our financial system is in desperate need of upstream innovation, as opposed to an endless tweaking of downstream economic dials.
-To ensure that as a derivative of production, our financial systems trace rather than distort our capacity to produce.
+- Our financial system (that rules the world) that find its origin in the French, then popularized by the Dutch in the 1600s, later adopted by the U.S. as the foundation for our financial exchanges as upstream innovation, has under decennia of laissez-faire evolution (downstream) abused the guiding free-market principles of its inventors.
+Those financial systems are now ballooning our economy out of control with a stunning size of eleven times the production’s size (and power).
+Our financial system is in desperate need of upstream innovation instead of endless tweaking of downstream economic dials.
+To ensure that as a derivative of production, our financial systems trace rather than distort our production capacity.